julczka/julczka/README.md

 - 🔭 I’m currently working on front-end od Umbraco Cloud Portal
 - 👯 I’m looking to collaborate on any project that can improve my skills 😈
 - 💬 Ask me about anything :)
-- 📫 How to reach me: dm me on twitter! @julia_gru
+- 📫 How to reach me: dm me on linked-in
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: beware of armadillos, they can give you leprosy 🤯